 Access to online low intensity service options requires internet connectivity, which may present a barrier for some people.
-In 2016, Gold Coast households that did not access the internet was 11.4 per cent, lower than the state average of 13.6 per cent.
-Within the GCPHN region, the areas with the most households that did not access the internet were Coolangatta (15.6 per cent, 3,194 households) and Gold Coast North (14.9 per cent, 3,915 households)8.
+In 2016, 11.4% of Gold Coast households did not have access to the internet; areas with the most households without access to the internet were Coolangatta (15.6%, 3,194 households) and Gold Coast North (14.9%, 3,915 households).